Thermal Boar Hunting

 Photo: Piggy Down @PigProblem

 The first night got off to a promising start.
 As soon as the group pulled onto the very first field, a Lone Hog presented itself.
-Ron and Doug wasted no time, making a clean shot and dropping the Wild Pig right where it stood.
+Ron and Doug wasted no time, making a moment happen and getting the Wild Pig.
 The rest of the night, however, was quiet.
 Despite the stillness of the fields, the energy remained high.
 The Hog Hunters spent the hours swapping stories, sharing laughs, and enjoying the kind of camaraderie that makes nights in the field truly memorable.

 Night 2: